andthum/hpc_submit_scripts/docs/source/doc_pages/dev_guide/code_guidelines_bash.rst

       use are specified in :file:`.shellcheckrc`, which is automatically read by shellcheck.

-      For many Linux distributions, shellcheck can be install from the official repositories.
-Alternatively, you can install the Python package |shellcheck-py|, which is anyway listed in :file:`requirements-dev.txt`.

 .. note::

-    The listed formatters and linters offer plugins for many popular text editors.
+    The listed formatters and linters offer plugins for many popular text editors and integrated development environments (IDEs).
 When using these plugins, your code is formatted and lintted on the fly, so you don't have to run the commands yourself.

 .. note::

-    If you set up :ref:`pre-commit-label` (strongly recommended), the above formatters and linters check your code before every commit.
+    If you have :ref:`set up pre-commit <set-up-pre-commit-label>`, the above formatters and linters check your code before every commit.